adityadhopade/interview_deck/kubernetes_trivia.md

 - For POD to POD communication we need to have the `Route(Permission)` and `Address(IP)` need to have the Route as well as the address.
 - Now Address can be of 2 types ==> Private and Public Address
 - In the earlier setup we have managed to keep it in the CNI Range of the Flannel i.e. the Private IP Range.
-- If a external user wants to connect the private IP range it **CANNOT** connect to it as private ip ranges are not accessible outside the cluster.
+- If an external user wants to connect to the private IP range it **CANNOT** connect to it as private ip ranges are not accessible outside the cluster.
-- As the private IP are not resolvable ; it can resolve only by Gateway of the Infrastructure which will connect to the Nodes > Pods > Application. eg> of Private IP Range (10.10.9.8)
+- As the private IPs are not resolvable; they can resolve only by Gateway of the Infrastructure which will connect to the Nodes > Pods > Application. eg> of Private IP Range (10.10.9.8)
 -

 ### Types of Services in K8